🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 9. Scandinavian Minimal: Clean, Calm, and Cozy

 If you’re allergic to clutter, lean into a cool Scandinavian vibe.
 Think natural materials, simple lines, and whisper-soft accents.
 The effect is calm, sophisticated, and very hygge.
+This is the look I keep coming back to lately when a door just needs to feel quiet and welcoming.
+If you want to carry that calm mood indoors, these winter fireplace decor ideas pair beautifully with a minimal entry.

 How To Pull It Off: